franck-ledoux/CPPProjectModel/README.md

   CMakeLists.txt
 ```
 Each component corresponds to a library that can be compiled as being static or shared (CMake paramater).
 The global settings of the project are given in the first lines of the `CMakeLists.txt`.
+We have here two components
+in this example: `A` and `B`.

 ## How to build and install the library
 CMake is used as a "build" system.
 We deploy a set of libraries that can be activated or not